When it comes to buying your new car, there are several decisions you need to make – not least of which is how to pay for it.

 On the face of it, there are two ways – pay for the car outright or finance it, meaning you pay it off over time.

 Is it really that simple, though, and what is your best way to buy a new car?

 Cash is the most straightforward way to pay for your car.
 Once you’ve paid for it, the car is yours, you’re not tied down to any contracts, and you don’t have to worry about interest or fees.

 The only thing you might need to organise in advance is checking your card transaction limit or giving your bank a heads up that you’ll be making a large purchase.

 The majority of Britons don’t have savings, so if you’re one of the few that does have enough put aside to purchase a car, make sure you also hold enough back to cover any emergencies that may arise.

-You also need to consider whether this is actually the most cost-effective way to purchase a car.
-If you have other debts with a higher interest rate, you may be better off using your savings to pay of those first.
+It would help if you also considered whether this is actually the most cost-effective way to purchase a car.
+If you have other debts with a higher interest rate, you may be better off using your savings to pay off those first.